Dean Holdsworth

 Dean Christopher Holdsworth (born 8 November 1968) is an English former professional football player and manager who is the technical director at club Kidderminster Harriers.
-As a striker he scored 193 goals in 610 league games over a 22-year career.
+As a striker he scored 257 goals in 726 league and cup games over a 22-year career.
 Despite playing for 16 clubs in 19 spells the majority of his goals and appearances came at Brentford, Wimbledon, and Bolton Wanderers.
 He is the twin brother of David Holdsworth.

 As a player, he started his career at Watford in 1986, where he spent three years before signing with Brentford, following a short loan spell.
 A highly successful three years followed before he was signed by Wimbledon in 1992.
 After an impressive five-year spell, he transferred to Bolton Wanderers.
 He spent six years at Bolton before, in 2003, joining Coventry City, Rushden & Diamonds and then back to Wimbledon.
 In 2004, he signed with Havant & Waterlooville, where he spent one season before joining Derby County as player–assistant manager.
 In 2006, he dropped out of the Football League for the final time, joining Weymouth.
 Short spells followed at Heybridge Swifts, Cambridge United, and Newport County.

 His management career started at Redbridge in 2007.
 After one season there, he took the reins at Newport County.
 In his second season with the club, he took them to the Conference South title with 28 points to spare.
 In January 2011, he switched clubs to take charge at League Two side Aldershot Town until his dismissal in February 2013.
 He took charge at Chelmsford City in May 2013 before resigning five months later.
 He returned to management for five months with Brentwood Town in June 2015.
 In March 2016, he led a consortium to purchase Bolton Wanderers.
-He joined Kidderminster Harriers as technical director in December 2023.
+A year later, he sold his shares to fellow co-owner Ken Anderson due to disagreements with how he ran the club. he He joined Kidderminster Harriers as technical director in December 2023.